LeDrascol/Spooky-Tweaks/README.md

 # Spooky-Tweaks

-Spooky Tweaks is a large scale vanilla overhaul mod aiming to 'funbalance' every issue in the entire game.
-That is to say, games are meant to be fun and enjoyable, even if that makes them slightly easier.
-This changes a lot of things, and MAY not be compatible with other tweaks.
+Spooky Tweaks is a large scale vanilla overhaul mod that serves as an 'unofficial update' to the game.
+That is to say, it rebalances, fixes, streamlines, implements unused content, and reduces annoyance.
+While it attempts to be compatible with content mods, it may conflict with other vanilla-altering mods.

-This mod adds no __new__ content!
-You can add and remove it at any time without destroying your saves.
-Please remember to always make save backups when using mods.
+This mod adds no __new__ save-altering content!
+You can add and remove it at any time without destroying your saves, but remember to unstack items with increased stack sizes first.
+Please also remember to always make save backups when using mods.

 This project is open source.
-You may create a fork that only contains certain features without needing to use the entire mod.
-It would be appreciated if these are called 'Spooky Modules', but you're free to name them whatever you would like.
+You may create a modular fork if you only want a certain feature or small set of features.
+It would be appreciated if these are called 'Spooky Modules', but you have the freedom to do what you'd prefer.

 ### Project Links